SI-RISCV/e200_opensource/README.md

               But soft-break is okay, means you can use regular interactive debugger functionalities (including set breakpoint to the regular R/W address space).

+#### Sep 30, 2017

+    -- The earlier-test version uploaded to github to try.
+    -- NOTE:
+       ---- This is not the official release, please wait the official release which will coming soon and will be recorded at here.
+You will see the Release History updates.